CanWang-BJTU/PileAnalysis/README.md

   </tr>
 </table>

 The **Pile Response** tab allows users to inspect the response of each pile.
 For each pile, ***PileAnalysis*** can display displacement, axial force, and bending moment distributions along the pile depth.
+The program can also automatically identify the **critical pile** for each response type, helping users quickly locate the most unfavorable pile response in the pile group.

 <table>
   <tr>